-The Group's revenue for the year ended 31 December 2018 is significantly influenced by the results of large construction projects.
-Due to the contracting nature of the business, revenue recognition involves a significant degree of judgement, with estimates being made to assess the total contract costs, stage of completion of the contract and adequately provide for loss making contract.
+The Group's revenue on construction contracts for the year ended 31 December 2019 is significantly influenced by the results of large construction projects.
+Due to the contracting nature of the business, revenue recognition involves a significant degree of judgement, with estimates being made to assess the total contract costs, stage of completion of the contract and adequate provision to be provided for loss making contract.
 Changes of these estimates could lead to different profit and revenue being reported in the financial statements.